-The locations and dates of stratospheric sulfur injections can be assigned based on matching ice core sulfate signals with observed historic eruptions.
-Here, following prior work (e.g. Crowley and Unterman, 2013; Plummer et al., 2012; Sigl et al., 2013), we use the Volcanoes of the World online eruption database (Global Volcanism Program, 2013) and other sources of information to assign locations and dates to a number of events in the combined Greenland and Antarctic sulfate event inventory (Table 1).
+The locations and dates of stratospheric sulphur injections can be assigned based on matching ice core sulphate signals with observed historic eruptions.
+Here, following prior works (e.g., Crowley and Unterman, 2013; Plummer et al., 2012; Sigl et

+- 15 al., 2013) we use the Volcanoes of the World online eruption database (Global Volcanism Program, 2013) and other sources of information to assign locations and dates to a number of events in the combined Greenland and Antarctic sulphate event inventory (Table 1).
 Such matches carry some degree of uncertainty and subjectivity.
-In some cases, the matches can be made with a high degree of confidence based on the temporal coincidence of exceptional sulfate signals with similarly exceptional eruptions, e.g. Tambora (1815) and Laki (1783).
-Chemical analysis of tephra extracted from ice cores has been used to strengthen the matches for cases like Samalas (1257, Lavigne et al., 2013) and Changbaishan (946, Sun et al., 2014).
-In other cases, matches are based on little more than temporal coincidence between an ice core sulfate signal and an identified major eruption - such matches are prone to reexamination when ice core timescales are adjusted or the eruption catalogue is updated.
-For this exercise, we have attempted to err on the side of caution and have discarded some matches used in prior work.
-For example, the large mid-15th century ice core sulfate signal originally attributed to 1452/53 (Gao et al., 2006) and recently refined by independent annual-layer counting to 1458 (Plummer et al., 2012; Sigl et al., 2013) often attributed to the Kuwae caldera, Vanuatu (17° S) is considered unidentified here.

-For the remaining majority of ice core sulfate signals which are not easily matched to a known eruption, approximate eruption latitudes are assigned based on the presence or lack of simultaneous signals in both Greenland and Antarctic ice core composites.
-Signals occurring synchronously (given small possible dating uncertainties) in both Greenland and Antarctic composites are attributed to tropical eruptions, while those with signals in only one hemisphere are assumed to be extratropical in origin following Sigl et al. (2015).
-Representative latitudes for unidentified eruptions can be based on the latitudinal distribution of identified eruptions.
-Based on the Holocene eruption database (Global Volcanism Program, 2013), we find average latitudes of extratropical ( $|\varphi| > 25$ ), VEI > 5 eruptions of 48° N and 42° S, and an average tropical eruption latitude of 2° N. For simplicity and symmetry, we adopt a convention of assigning unknown tropical eruptions a latitude of 0° N and extratropical eruptions a latitude of 45° N or S. Consistent with Crowley and Unterman (2013), unknown eruptions are assigned an eruption date of 1 January.
+In some cases, the matches can be made with a high degree of confidence, based on temporal coincidence of exceptional sulphate signals with similarly exceptional eruptions, e.g. Tambora (1815) and Laki (1783).
+Chemical analysis of tephra extracted from ice cores has been - 20 used to strengthen the matches for cases like Samalas (1257, Lavigne et al., 2013) and Changbaishan (946, Sun et al., 2014).
+In other cases, matches are based on little more than temporal coincidence between an ice core sulphate signal and an identified major eruption - such matches are prone to reexamination when ice core timescales are adjusted or the eruption catalogue is updated.
+For this exercise, we have attempted to err on the side of caution, and have discarded some matches used in prior works.
+For example, the large mid-15th Century ice core sulphate signal originally attributed to 1452/53 (Gao et al., 2014). - al., 2006) and recently refined by independent annual-layer counting to 1458 (Plummer et al., 2012; Sigl et al., 2013) often attributed to the Kuwae caldera, Vanuatu (17°S) is considered unidentified here.
+For the remaining majority of ice core sulphate signals which are not easily matched to a known eruption, approximate eruption latitudes are assigned based on the presence, or lack of simultaneous signals in both Greenland and Antarctic ice - 30 Antarctic composites are attributed to tropical eruptions, while those with signals in only one hemisphere are assumed to be extratropical in origin following (Sigl et al., 2015).
+We adopt a convention of assigning unknown tropical eruptions a latitude of 0°N, and extratropical eruptions a latitude of 45°N or S. Consistent with Crowley and Unterman (2013) unknown eruptions are assigned an eruption date of January 1.